History Of GWI

-1994 - GWI is born, originally as Biddeford Internet Corporation.
-Goal was to serve the greater Biddeford, Maine area as a local Internet Service Provider.
+1994 – The History of GWI begins.
+Originally, GWI was known as Biddeford Internet Corporation.
+The company’s goal was to serve the greater Biddeford, Maine area as a local Internet Service Provider.

 1995 – Within one year, Biddeford Internet Corporation expands to serve 70 percent of Maine population with dial-up Internet access.

 1996 – Biddeford Internet Corporation became one of the first ISPs in the country to provide comprehensive Internet services to support high-speed on-line access services to the cable industry when it began its partnerships with Casco Cable and New England Cable Vision.
 In addition to providing technical support to the cable industry, Biddeford Internet Corporation began offering wholesale DNS, domain name hosting, customer service and technical support direct to its cable customers.
 At the same time, Biddeford Internet Corporation expanded its suite of on-line connectivity options for its direct on-line customers to include advanced DS1, T-1, and ISDN access methods.

 1997 – Completing statewide network access in Maine, the company changed its name to reflect this important achievement.
 The new name, GWI (Great Works Internet) was selected to honor the Great Works River, since it touches both Maine and New Hampshire, the primary target market areas GWI serves.
 GWI upgrades all of its facilities for digital on-line access to residents throughout Maine and parts of New Hampshire.

 1998 – GWI announces free or low-cost websites to charitable and other select non-profit organizations in Maine.
 Over 250 organizations benefited from GWI’s donation program.

 1999 – GWI tops 10,000 on-line customers served, and over 1,100 domains hosted, elevating the Company to the top 10% of domain hosts worldwide.